high-skyy/DB_Term_Project/README.md

 - Programming skills

 The DB term project was the first time I made an application.
-The experience of implementing an application made me have a more clear view of how an application is really implemented.
-When I started this project C++ was the only language that I have experienced.
+The experience of implementing an application made me have clearer view of how an application is really implemented.
+When I started this project, C++ was the only language that I have experienced.
 It was the first time I actually used another language.
-Programming with another language was quite uncomfortable but after learning more about PHP I realized that it was quite similar to C++.
-For example, if, for had the same functionality.
-As a result this term project gave me confidence in my programming skills.
+Programming with another language was quite uncomfortable, but  soon after learning more about PHP, I realized that it was quite similar to C++ (e.g., if, for had the same functionality).
+As a result, this term project gave me some confidence in my programming skills.

 - How to design relations in the Database and use the Database

-Through the term project I had to consider many things when designing the relations.
-For example, the primary key, foreign key, attribute types, etc. Through the whole process of making an E-R diagram and the implementation of the relation in the database I learned how to design relations and use the database.
+Through the term project, I had to consider many things when designing the relations (e.g., the primary key, foreign key, attribute types, etc.).
+Through the whole process of making an E-R diagram and the implementation of the relation in the database, I also learned how to design relations and use the database.

 - Basic knowledge

-When I first started the project I wasn't familiar with any protocols but after using the POST, GET method in the HTTP protocol I learned basic knowledge of how to communicate through the network.
+When I first started the project I wasn't familiar with any protocols.
+But, after using the POST, GET method in the HTTP protocol, I learned basic knowledge of how to communicate through the network.
 After the implementation of relations in the database I got much more familiar with the SQL.
-By setting isolation levels of the database I learned how to control concurrent transactions in the database.
-Furthermore, I learned how to handle unsuccessful and successful transactions with rollback and commit.
+In addition, I got a change to learn how to control concurrent transaction in the database by setting isolation levels of the database.
+Furthermore, I also learned how to handle unsuccessful and successful transactions with rollback and commit.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>